top of page

 FRAGMENTS | William Shrout and the American Houswife

-About two months after the publication of the article, Pearl Harbor was attacked and the USA joined the war, which led to a revolution in the number of women joining the workforce.
-From 1940 to 1945, their number rose from 14 million to 19 million, which raised their ratio from 26 to 36%.
+However, the course of history took an unforeseen turn.
+Just two months after the publication of Shrout's article, the devastating attack on Pearl Harbor plunged the United States into World War II.
+This event triggered a dramatic shift in the female workforce, leading to a revolution in the number of women joining various industries.
+From 1940 to 1945, the number of women employed surged from 14 million to 19 million, reflecting an increase in their representation from 26% to 36%.

 bottom of page